When is neck surgery an option for treatment?

-Many conservative treatments can be combined to procedure better results for pain relief.
+Many conservative treatments can be combined to produce better results for pain relief.
 You should always consult your physician before starting or changing any treatments for your neck pain.
-Your physician will help you determine the best treatment regimen for you based on your condition and medical history.
+Your doctor will help you determine the best treatment regimen for you based on your condition and medical history.

-There is nothing wrong with seeking a second — or even a third — opinion before consenting to neck surgery.
-Most physicians welcome input from their peers, and there is always a chance that something was misdiagnosed or that a potentially effective nonsurgical treatment method was overlooked.
+There is nothing wrong with seeking a second, or even a third, opinion before consenting to neck surgery.
+Most physicians welcome input from their friends or family, and there is always a chance that something was misdiagnosed or that a potentially effective nonsurgical treatment method was overlooked.

 If the original diagnosis and prognosis are confirmed and surgery becomes necessary, contact Laser Spine Institute to determine whether a minimally invasive procedure may help your condition.
 Our minimally invasive surgery is a safer and effective alternative to traditional open neck surgery, and our patients are able to experience a shorter recovery time and a lower risk of complication.^